 In other words, think of snacks as mini meals and serve all types of foods at each eating opportunity.

-Kids often relax when they have access to their favorite foods, so there’s nothing wrong with serving Goldfish crackers along with strawberries and a hard-cooked egg.
-Or a chocolate chip snack bar with a banana and carrot sticks.
+Kids often relax when they have access to their favorite foods, so there’s nothing wrong with serving Goldfish crackers along with strawberries and a hard-cooked egg—or a chocolate chip snack bar with a banana and carrot sticks.
 It’s all good!

-When it comes to feeding, the best thing you can do is to give your child lots of low-pressure opportunities to see (and maybe) eat a range of foods—while still offering foods your kids you know your kids usually eat.
+When it comes to feeding, the best thing you can do is to give your child lots of low-pressure opportunities to see (and maybe) eat a range of foods—while still offering foods you know your kids usually eat.
 It’s all about balance…for everyone involved.

 It still counts as an exposure even if a child doesn’t eat a food.
 They can touch it, see it, learn what it’s called, and add to their food literacy—which can be helpful over time as they grow.